Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Challenge #5.
 Too much sales data

 Today, the amount of data available to sales reps has boomed.
-Having too much sales data one of the most common challenges in B2B sales.
-First, you can track how B2B leads interact with your brand across many channels.
-For instance, the website pages they view, how long they spend on those pages, your social media posts they interact with, and more.
+Having too much sales data is one of the most common challenges in B2B sales.

 Apart from data on prospects’ behavior, there’s also data for your results.
 What metrics are important for sales?
-With so much data, you face the challenge to streamline data so that you can focus on only the important metrics or lead behavior.
+With so much data, you need to streamline data so that you can focus on only the important metrics or lead behavior.

 Possible solutions

-- Define your key performance indicators: what are your essential sales goals and what metrics can help you track them?
+• Define your key performance indicators (KPIs): What are your essential sales goals, and what metrics can help you track them?
 You also need to know why you’re promoting a product to a potential customer.
 Is the product being sold to increase market share or revenue?
-Once you define your key performance indicators, it’s easier to focus on the metrics that matter.
+Once you define your sales KPIs, it’s easier to focus on the metrics that matter.
 Consequently, you’ll ignore vanity metrics that have little impact on your results.

 Challenge #6.
 Decision by committee or group of people

-Since B2B products require a high amount of investment, the decision to buy is taken by many people.
-Now, the problem is that the individuals responsible for decision-making consider different factors when buying a product.
+Since B2B products require a high amount of investment, purchasing decisions are often made by a committee or group of stakeholders.
+The problem is that the individuals responsible for decision-making consider different factors when buying a product.

 For instance, the department that will use your product wants an excellent and easy-to-use product.
-On the other hand, executives may look at their budget and consider pricing more.
+On the other hand, executives may look at their budget and value the price more.

-Meanwhile, both the user and the executive who will approve the sale have an influence on the buying decision.
+At the same time, both the user and the executive who will approve the sale influence the buying decision.
 For instance, Google Research revealed that 64% of C-suite employees and 24% of non-C-suite employees have the final authority on B2B purchase decisions.

-This is a big challenge for sales reps.
+This is a significant challenge for sales reps.
 After all, these two people belong to the same account you’re trying to convert.
-How do you ensure you can convince all possible decision-makers even though they may have different needs?
+How do you ensure you can convince all possible decision-makers, even though they may have different needs?

 Possible solutions

-- Identify decision-makers and their needs: for most B2B purchases, you have more than one decision-maker.
-Depending on the size of the buyer’s business, you can have 2 or more people involved in the decision.
+• Identify decision-makers and their needs: For most B2B purchases, you have more than one decision-maker.
+Depending on the size of the buyer’s business, you could even have two or more people involved in the decision.
 For instance, you can have the user, procurement officer, and the executive that will sign off the contract.
 For each account, you have to find the decision-makers.
 What piece of information do they need?
+What are their pain points, and how can you address them?

-- Target decision-makers through account-based selling: with account-based selling, you can customize your messages based on the information each buyer needs.
+• Target decision-makers through account-based selling: With account-based marketing and selling, you can customize your messages based on the information each buyer needs.
 Furthermore, you can mention use cases that are relevant to the industry a prospect belongs to.
 While interacting with individuals associated with an account, you can provide the right information for each person.

 Challenge #7.
 Increased competition